The History Of Seismic Retrofit Guidelines In The United States

 Retrofit Guidelines for the City of Portland

 I am often asked “How big of an earthquake will my house withstand?”
-Retrofit designs are based on anticipated ground acceleration (g), not the Richter or Modified Mercelli scales.
+Retrofit designs are based on anticipated ground acceleration (g), not the Richter or Modified Mercalli scales.

-Seismic retrofit designs use the Base Shear formula, which measures the amount of earthquake-generated shear force measured in Gs that will try to push the house off its foundation base.
-This forces is determined by multiplying the expected ground acceleration (Gs) by the weight of the building.
+Seismic retrofit designs use the Base Shear formula, which measures the amount of earthquake-generated shear force measured in Gs’ that will accelerate under the house.
+This force is determined by multiplying the expected ground acceleration (Gs’) by the weight of the building.
 The product equals the amount of earthquake force that will strike the house, measured in pounds.

 Retrofit Design Provision for New Buildings and the California Building Code.